abdulium/home-credit-default-risk/README.md

 ## BACKGROUND
 ### a) Domain:
 Banking & Finance
-*Sub*: Consumer credit & Loan application
+Sub: Consumer credit & Loan application
-*Company in Focus*: Home Credit
+Company in Focus: Home Credit

 ### b) Brief description of the scenario:
 Home Credit strives to broaden financial inclusion for the unbanked population by providing